ARISE:

 Hope, that infamous “thing with feathers’, as Emily Dickinson wrote, feels less like a bird sheltering in my chest and more like a smoldering bonfire.

-Hope is crying in the dark until snot bubbles out of your nose, it’s kneeling in the shit, it’s being kicked when you’re already down, and still getting up.
+Hope is crying in the dark until snot drips from your nose, it’s kneeling in the muck, it’s being kicked when you’re already down, and still getting up.

 Hope is brutally hard.
 It’s against all odds, its standing on the side of the little guy against the bully, it’s the dark horse no one bet on, it’s the courage to stand when you know that means you’ll probably take more hits.
 It’s lighting a candle with your last match, when you know it could extinguish any moment.